MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 Target variable(s) from data set: ‘Share of STEM Graduates’ Task type: prediction

+The baseline model coded for Sprint 4 for this question is in the notebook titled "Question1Sharon.ipynb".

 Question 2: Are women more likely to complete secondary education in some countries than others?
 In the coming years, what percentage of women overall and by country, do we expect to enroll in secondary education?
 What factors indicate whether or not a women completes secondary education?

 Target variable(s) from data set: 'School enrollment, secondary, female (% gross)'